-The status flag corresponding to the interrupt source must be acknowledged (cleared) before returning from the ISR.
-Typically, the flag is cleared at the beginning of the ISR so that if another interrupt is generated by this same source, it will be registered so it can be serviced after completion of the current ISR.
+The status flag causing the interrupt must be acknowledged (cleared) before returning from the ISR.
+Typically, the flag should be cleared at the beginning of the ISR so that if another interrupt is generated by this same source, it will be registered so it can be serviced after completion of the current ISR.